-Labor Day weekend can be a little bittersweet—it's the last weekend before the kids head back to school—so we want to make sure we pack in some super summery fun to make the most of these warm, carefree days.
-Perhaps one last trip to NYC’s great beaches, water playgrounds or outdoor pools is in order before they all officially close for the season on Monday.
-But there’s too much fun stuff to do to mope over the end of summer.
+The Labor Day holiday is always bittersweet—it's the last weekend before the kids head back to school, so we want to make sure we pack in lots of super summery fun to make the most of these last warm, carefree days.
+Perhaps one last trip to NYC’s great beaches and outdoor pools is in order before they all officially close for the season on Monday.
+But there are too many cool things to do to sit around moping about the end of summer.

-But you don’t have to leave NYC to feel like you are getting away.
-Try a visit to Historic Richmond Town, which is hosting its annual Richmond County Fair or the NYC Unicycle Festival on Governors Island.
-Labor Day weekend in NYC also brings the annual Great North River Tugboat Race and Competition and the West Indian American Day Carnival and Children’s Parade.
+But you don’t need to leave NYC to feel like you're getting away.
+Labor Day weekend brings many of our top family event picks for the month, including Staten Island's annual Richmond County Fair, the NYC Unicycle Festival on Governors Island, the Great North River Tugboat Race and Competition and the West Indian American Day Carnival and Children’s Parade.

 Richmond County Fair – Staten Island

-A real old-fashioned county fair takes over the 25-acre site of Historic Richmond Town, featuring multiple performance stages with live rock, country and acoustic music, and carnival-style fun such as pig races, pie- and hot-dog eating contests, classic car displays, arts and crafts projects for the kids, and a midway with rides.
+An August Go List pick: A real old-fashioned county fair takes over the 25-acre Historic Richmond Town, featuring multiple performance stages with live rock, country and acoustic music, and carnival-style fun such as pig races, pie- and hot-dog eating contests, classic car displays, arts and crafts, and a midway with rides.
 The best part is that all the fun is free with admission.
-In advance: $15; at the door: $16; free for children under 30 inches
+In advance: $12; at the door: $16; free for children 30 inches and under

 NYC Unicycle Festival – Governors Island

-Head to Governors Island to give one-wheeling a try, or stay on two feet and watch unicycle basketball and hockey games, and pros in some grueling competitions.
-While on the island, check out all the other attractions including can't-miss vintage carnival Fête Paradiso.
+Another August Go List pick: Head to Governors Island to give one-wheeling a try, or stay on two feet and watch unicycle basketball and hockey games, and pros in some grueling competitions.
+Afterward, check out all of the other cool attractions on the isle.
 Saturday and Sunday only.
 FREE

 West Indian American Day Carnival and Children’s Parade – Crown Heights

-The four-day West Indian American Day Carnival culminates in one of NYC’s largest parades on Labor Day, and while it's a colorful affair it's also crowded and noisy.
+And another August Go List pick: The four-day West Indian American Day Carnival culminates in one of NYC’s largest parades on Labor Day, and while it's a colorful affair, it's also crowded and noisy.
 The Children’s Parade on Saturday is a better bet for families.
 Kids of Caribbean descent don elaborate garb as they travel through Crown Heights and onto the grounds of the Brooklyn Museum for a costume contest and carnival.
 FREE for the parade, $2 to enter the museum grounds

 Great North River Tugboat Race & Competition – Midtown West

-Watch a dozen or so tug boats race from just below the 79th Street Boat Basin down to Pier 84, where there will be knot-tying and spinach-eating contests, live music and other family fun.
-The races and competitions take place in the Hudson River and can be viewed for free between West 44th and West 79th Streets, but for the best vantage point you can buy a ticket for the Circle Line spectator boat that follows the tugs.
+Our final August Go List pick for the weekend: Watch a dozen or so tug boats race from just below the 79th Street Boat Basin down to Pier 84, where there will be knot-tying and spinach-eating contests, live music and other family fun.
+The races and competitions take place in the Hudson River and can be viewed for free between 44th and 79th Streets, but for the best vantage point, splurge on tickets for the Circle Line spectator boat that follows the tugs.
 FREE from the shore, Circle Line tickets are $25 for adults, $12 for children

 Brazilian Day – Midtown East

-Celebrate the culture of Brazil with food stands, free shows and crafts in New York’s own Little Brazil.
+Celebrate the culture of Brazil with food stands, live performances and crafts in New York’s own Little Brazil.
 FREE (food and items for purchase).

-- This Week: Labor Day Weekend, Back-to-school Giveaway, Summer's Last Hurrah
+- This Week: Labor Day Weekend, 5 Great Plays, & Summer's Last Hurrah

 - NYC Festivals and Street Fairs for Families July and August 2014